 The graph below shows the membership counts of the System for the last ten valuations.
-The numbers which appear above each bar represent the ratio of the number of inactive members to active members at each valuation date, and provide a measure of the maturity of the System.
+The numbers which appear above each bar represent the ratio of the number of inactive members to active members at each valuation date and provide a measure of the maturity of the System.
 We refer to this ratio as the support ratio.
-The support ratio has generally increased over the period.
+The support ratio increased at the beginning of the period but has remained relatively level since then.
 As more of the liability moves from actives to inactives, the System will experience more volatility in contribution rates when actuarial gains and losses are recognized.